mulesoft-labs/data-weave-grimoire/Readme.md

 # Hello Wise Wizard.
 Welcome to the magic land of DW.

-This Grimore contains a collection of interesting DataWeave spells that can be executed with our CLI.
+This Grimore contains a collection of interesting DataWeave spells that can be executed with [our CLI](https://github.com/mulesoft-labs/data-weave-native).

-You can create your own grimore and be part of the DataWeave Wizard's Secret Club.
+You can create your own grimore and be part of the DataWeave Wizards Secret Club.

 ## How to create a SPELL